As a DeKalb County property owner, am I eligible for special tax exemptions?

 from the Tax Commissioner's Office.
 It may be returned by mail as long as it is postmarked no later than April 1 st.

-You may request a homestead exemption application via e-mail by clicking on
+You may request a homestead exemption application apply on-line by

 Property Assessment Freeze